Using nodegoat

 nodegoat can host multiple projects with different relational data models and manage users with various privileges and project affiliations.
 With the integration of version history, every change made to the data is stored and documented; users can work on different aspects of the datasets together.

 Individual scholars and collaborative research projects use nodegoat to build new datasets by means of manual data entry processes.
 If pre-existing data collections exist, they can be ingested by means of the import module.
-The 'Import Data' section of the 'nodegoat Guides' will walk you through the process of importing data.
+The 'Import Data' section of the nodegoat Guides will walk you through the process of importing data.

 Analysis